Chart Color Schemes

 Infrastructure

-Southside has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Southside has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 14 projects that are expected to impact the area.
-Notable projects include the Gympie Water Resilience and Augmentation Project (GWRAP) - Phase 1, the 10 Copp Road Residential Care Facility, Kingsview Estate, and GemLife Gympie Land Lease Community.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects likely affecting the region.
+Notable ones include Gympie Water Resilience and Augmentation Project (GWRAP) - Phase 1, 10 Copp Road Residential Care Facility, GemLife Gympie Land Lease Community, and Kingsview Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.